kalarikade/TryHackMe/THM_Network/Network Traffic Basics.md

 Below are two more scenarios that illustrate the importance of network traffic analysis:

 - Based on the logs for an end-user system, the system began to deviate from its normal behavior around 4 PM UTC.
 Analyzing the network traffic going to and from this system, we found a suspicious HTTP request and were able to extract a suspicious ZIP-file
 - We received an alert that an end-user system is sending many DNS requests in comparison to baseline of the network.
-After inspecting the DNS requests, we discovered that data was being exfiltrated using a technique called DNS tunneling
+After inspecting the DNS requests, we discovered that data was being exfiltrated using a technique called ==**DNS tunneling**==

 Now that we know **why** we need network traffic analysis, let's continue with the next task to discover **what** exactly we can monitor.